brunoflavio-com/brunoflavio-com.github.io/_blogs/2019-01-29-microservices-sidecar-pattern.markdown

 # Conclusion

-Just like the decorator design pattern, the sidecar allows us to dynamically add funcionality to a core container.
+Just like the decorator design pattern, the sidecar allows us to dynamically add functionality to a core container.
 This is only possible due to the extensive capabilities that docker and the other Linux kernel components provide, allowing containers to communicate via virtual private networks, share the PID space or even the filesystem.

 Sidecars are a useful addition to the devops toolkit and Site Reliability Engineers will certainly see the benefit of building standard sidecar containers that then will provide uniform information (logging, introspection, resource monitoring, failure and malicious activity detection, etc...)